 Where disruptions or other technological issues occur with institutional or instructor systems on campus or elsewhere, instructors will ensure that appropriate accommodations are made for VC students.

 This course has the requirements listed below for VC students.
-Failure to meet these requirements may affect attendance and participation grades or result in a grade of zero for supervised assessments (e.g., exams).
+Failure to meet these requirements may affect attendance and participation grades.

 VC Student Requirements